 While we’ve long been told not to judge a book by its cover, the same can’t be said with websites.
-Although some SEO professionals will argue that meta title tags and descriptions are an outdated way to optimise your site, they still contain a huge amount of value and shouldn’t be ignored.
+Although some SEO agencies will argue that meta title tags and descriptions are an outdated way to optimise your site, they still contain a huge amount of value and shouldn’t be ignored.
 As far as search engines are concerned, title tags and metas are a way of judging your site within an indexed library before even opening it.
 In order to do this, they need a summary of what your site contains.
 If you’re not optimising this crucial area of your site, you could be damaging your chances of climbing the rankings.
 Here are some tips on how to create the perfect title tag and meta description.

 What are title tags and meta descriptions?